-The Company has secured short-term, interest bearing loans totalling \$10,520,721 (2020: \$8,215,809) from its major shareholder, Freefire Technology Limited ("Freefire").
+The Company has secured short-term, interest bearing loans totalling \$13,776,771 (2021: \$10,520,721) from its major shareholder, Freefire Technology Limited ("Freefire").

-- The loan funds are to be used by the Company principally for the purpose of developing the High Grade Zone at the Company's Crater Mountain, PNG project and for general working capital. - Interest on the Principal Sums is payable by the Company to Freefire at the rate of 8% (2020: 8%) per annum. - The loans have various terms from three months to three years.
+• The loan funds are to be used by the Company principally for the purpose of developing the High Grade Zone at the Company's Crater Mountain, PNG project and for general working capital.

+• Interest on the Principal Sums is payable by the Company to Freefire at the rate of 8% (2021: 8%) per annum.